A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I

-where we have set the integration constant equal to the particle rest energy.
-The general solution of (90), i.e., the mean phase of the \emph{zbw} particle in the time-symmetric mean lab frame (or the frame in which only the current velocity of the \emph{zbw} particle is present), is clearly of the form
+where we have set the integration constant equal to the \emph{zbw} particle's rest energy.
+Alternatively, we can again consider integral curves of the current velocity/momentum field, but where now the integral curves are obtained from solutions of

+i.e., the mean acceleration equation (98), rewritten so that only the \textbf{v}-dependent terms are kept on the left hand side.
+Then we can replace $\mathbf{q}(t)$ in (99) with $\mathbf{Q}(t)$ to obtain the total translational energy associated with the \emph{zbw} particle's time-symmetric mean trajectory, i.e., $\tilde{E}(\mathbf{Q}(t),t)$.
+Moreover, we can express the solution of (99) in terms of $\mathbf{Q}(t)$, thereby obtaining

+We identify (101) as the conservative-diffusion-constrained, time-symmetrized, steady-state phase (action) of the \emph{zbw} particle in the lab frame, evaluated along an integral curve $\mathbf{Q}(t)$ obtained from (100).